Laptop with an email and padlock on screen graphic.

 Email security, or filtering, does more than just flag spam emails.
 It protects your accounts from harmful viruses and phishing attacks, as well as internal email threats.
-In 2020, Mimecast reported a 64% increase in email threats.
+Email remains the number one attack vector for Cyber Criminals.

 What is Email Security?

-Email security protects your accounts and its content against unauthorised access or loss or compromise of data through theft.
+Email security protects your accounts and its content against unauthorised access and loss or compromise of data through theft.

 Incoming emails will be inspected for suspicious links and files.
-These can be from external and internal contacts.
+This includes those sent by both external and internal contacts.
 Additionally, the sender’s email address will be checked to see if it is a spoof.
-This helps against impersonation attacks, where an email attempts to impersonate someone in the company to gain sensitive data.
+This helps against impersonation attacks, where a cyber criminal attempts to impersonate someone in the company using their email to gain access to sensitive data.

 Email security software also learns from you.
 We’ve all had a ‘check your spam’ request.
 As you give permission to certain domains or types of emails, your security will learn what is safe.